Exclusive: Iran still short of nuclear deal's enriched uranium cap - diplomats

 The 2015 deal, which lifted international sanctions against Iran in exchange for restrictions on its nuclear activities, is aimed at extending the time Iran would need to produce a nuclear bomb, if it chose to, to a year from roughly 2-3 months.

+Two of the diplomats said Iran was producing at a rate of around 1 kg a day, meaning it could go over the line soon after the meeting of senior officials from Iran, France, Germany, Britain, Russia and China in Vienna on Friday.

-Washington pulled out of the deal last year and has imposed punishing economic sanctions against Tehran.
-Iran has threatened to respond by setting aside some of the deal’s restrictions, which could cause the deal to unravel, but it has called on European powers to do more to shield it from U.S. sanctions.
+Washington pulled out of the nuclear accord last year and has imposed punishing economic sanctions against Tehran.

+Iran has threatened to respond by setting aside some of the deal’s restrictions, which could cause the deal to collapse, though it has called on European powers to do more to shield it from U.S. sanctions - a move the White House has called “nuclear blackmail”.

+The European powers are scrambling to protect trade with Iran but what they can achieve pales in comparison to U.S. sanctions aimed at slashing Iran’s vital oil exports to zero.

+Diplomats have also stressed the European signatories are weary of Iranian demands that they sustain a pact that Washington has withdrawn from and said if Tehran followed suit they would have little choice but to acquiesce in the reimposition of U.N. sanctions.

+The International Atomic Energy Agency, which is policing the deal’s nuclear restrictions, does not generally comment on details of its inspections.
+It was not immediately available for comment on Thursday.

+“We’ve made it clear to the Iranians that we have zero tolerance on the nuclear issue,” a senior European official said.
+“They are close to the threshold, but we will wait for the IAEA to report back to us in the coming days.”

-Reporting by Francois Murphy; Editing by Toby Chopra
+Additional reporting by John Irish in Paris; Editing by Toby Chopra